-Your MedSoc 2018 team have taken the initiative to compile this guide for your benefit, aiming to smoothen the transition from Phase 1 theory-centred learning to the Phase 2 clinical environment.
+The compilation of this guide was undertaken by the 2018 Medsoc team and updated in 2020 for your benefit, aiming to smoothen the transition from Phase 1 theory-centred learning to the Phase 2 clinical environment.
 Switching from two years of full-time campus-based structured classes to wondering around the hospital like aimless spirits can be quite disorientating.

-This guide is compiled and edited by a working group comprised of current UNSW 4th, 5th and final year medical students.
-Through reading this, we sincerely hope that you shall be equipped with some tips and tricks to make the most of the year!
 The contents of this guide provide an overview of Phase 2, how to adjust to clinical learning, preparing for the Integrated Clinical Examinations (ICE), hospital secrets and many more!